Top 3 Gynecomastia Exercises

 What is a good gynecomastia exercise and diet?

-The best exercises for excess fat and fullness in the breasts include push-ups, bench presses, and various cardio exercises.
+The best chest exercises for excess fat and fullness in the breast tissue include push-ups, bench presses, and various cardio exercises.
 We also recommend consuming a healthy diet of veggies and fruits, lean meats and fish, healthy fats, and whole grains if you have gynecomastia.
 Losing weight if you are overweight or obese can produce significant results.

 Dr. Smita Ramanadham is a double board-certified plastic surgeon serving patients in the Greater New Jersey, New York, and Tri-state areas.
 Dr. Smita performs gynecomastia surgery for men with gynecomastia-related symptoms, helping them look and feel better about themselves and their appearance.